AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-5.md

 console.log(x) // 10; but here also you are getting x access thats not good
 ```

-So to hide this we can wrap it in a function
+So to hide this we can wrap it in a function (classic IIFE)

 ```jsx
 function() {  // <--- Add this